SwissQuote group includes 5 related companies.

 Be aware, UK company has some trading restrictions because of the European Securities and Markets Authority (ESMA) influence.

-SwissQuote group accepts clients from all over the world, excluding USA, Canada, Great Britain, Germany, Italy and France.
+SwissQuote group accepts clients from all over the world, excluding USA, Canada, Brazil, Singapore, Japan and Malaysia.

 Forex broker offers the following underlying assets for trading.